tantch/CAL-PROJ1/README.md

-# CAL-PROJ1
+# Dissertation-Atributtion-CAL

-Students-Supervisor work atribution by preferences using stable mariage and hungarian method
+Students-Supervisor work atribution by preferences using stable mariage and hungarian method for the class CAL